 What Is Effort In A Relationship

-- Prioritize: If your relationship is on the rocks, this is the first step in ‘how to show effort in a relationship’.
+- Prioritize: If your relationship is on the rocks, this is the first step for matching effort in a relationship.
 Like career and academics, relationships need prioritizing and work.
 Saying ‘I love you’ is one thing, but you need to show it as well.
-Dates, Scrabble, walks—whatever it takes
+Dates, Scrabble, walks, watching TV together—whatever it takes

-- Communicate: This is one of the biggest examples of effort in a relationship, and step two.
+- Communicate: Go on, make an extra effort.
 Talk to them about everything.
 Initiate conversations, ask questions, and engage when they are talking.
 Debate, disagree but don’t forget to resolve as well

-- Notice: If you want to put more than the bare minimum effort in your relationship, pay attention to your partner.
+- Notice: If you want to put more than the bare minimum in a relationship, pay attention to your partner.
 Start noticing tiny things as well as the big makeovers.
 And, of course, tell them about it

 - Share: Don’t be selfish.
 And this is not just advice for your sex life, but your entire relationship.
-To put time and effort in a relationship, share the work, the sacrifices, the compromises, and not just the good times
+To put quality time, share the work, the sacrifices, the compromises, and not just the good times

 Why It Is Important To Put The Effort In The Relationship

-And you can easily find yourself missing your daily talks over coffee, failing to help with the chores, or even forgetting their birthday.
+You can easily find yourself missing your daily talks over coffee, failing to help with the chores, or even forgetting important dates like their birthday.
 “I will buy him that wallet I saw online next month, and it will all be fine”, you think after your partner complains you haven’t been paying attention to him.
 “Ugh, I will surely take care of the kids next week so that she can go out with her colleagues”, you promise yourself after you realize you cannot count the number of fights you two had in the last week.
-After a while, fights become more important than the relationship and you don’t even know why.
+So, here’s why matching effort in a relationship is extremely important:

 1. Effort in a relationship means showing affection

-To feel loved, it is essential that there is a show of affection.
-If you wish to put the effort in a relationship, showing your feelings would be an excellent place to start.
+To feel loved, it is essential that there is a show of affection and expressing your feelings would be an excellent place to start.
 Don’t shy away from blurting the occasional ‘I love you’ when you feel it, and some heartfelt gifts and gestures would go a long way too.
 But, don’t forget affection also means being there when your partner needs your help, from tiny chores to emotional support.